ar-io/ar-io-marketplace-process/docs/adr/ADR-002-credit-notice-pattern.md

 1. **ANT tokens** - Arweave Name Tokens that users want to list for sale on the marketplace
 2. **ARIO tokens** - The payment token used for deposits into the marketplace's internal ledger

+> See [ARIO Internal Ledger ADR](docs/adr/ADR-003-ario-internal-ledger.md) regarding decision on using a ledger for the ARIO token.

 These transfers originate from external token processes and arrive asynchronously as messages.
 The marketplace must:

 - Validate incoming transfers to prevent invalid or malicious transactions